yvantran/CPP_Learning_Project/README.md

 #### Windows

-Install the MSYS2 package manager by following the instruction on this page : https://www.msys2.org/.
+Install the MSYS2 package manager by following the instructions on this page : https://www.msys2.org/.
-Once you have followed the instructions, you can install freeglut by tapping `pacman -S mingw-w64-x86_64-freeglut` in the MSYS2 console.
+Once you have finished, you can install freeglut by tapping `pacman -S mingw-w64-x86_64-freeglut` in the MSYS2 console.

 Edit the "Path" environment variable (the user or system one):
 1. Add "C:\msys64\mingw64\bin" to it (if you installed MSYS2 elsewhere, then update the path accordingly).